WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 So far we have considered deterministic voting systems.
 The winner is deterministically selected.
 It is also possible to use probabilistic voting rules:
 The rule is not selecting a candidate, but it is giving in output a probability distribution over the candidates.
 Then you pick up the winner randomly selecting the candidate according to the probability distribution.
-So deterministic voting rule will output something like: the winner is $a$ with 100% probability.
+So, deterministic voting rule will output something like: the winner is $a$ with 100% probability.
 Probabilistic voting rules will output something like: the winner is $a$ with 70%, $b$ with 10% and so on.

 ==***Another Gibbard-Satterthwaite Theorem***==